nacos-group/nacos-group.github.io/README.md

 4. Run `docsite build` to build source code.
 5. Verify your change locally: `python -m SimpleHTTPServer 8000`

-## How to send a PR
+## How to Contribute

+1. Create an issue first to description the issue
-1. Do not use `git add .` to commit all the changes.
+2. Do not use `git add .` to commit all the changes.
-2. Just push your changed files, such as:
+3. Just push your changed files, such as:
     * *.md
     * blog.js or docs.js or site.js
-3. Send a PR to `develop` branch.
+4. Send a PR to `develop` branch.

 ## SEO